dmsc/fastbasic/compiler/USAGE.md

     include atari-fp
     syntax console.syn

-The first line simply reads the `atari-fp` target, so the new target will have all the definitions already in the standard target.
+The first line reads the `atari-fp` target, so the new target will have all the definitions already in the standard target.

-The second line, adds a new syntax, from the file `console.syn`, this will be appended to the syntax in the standard `atari-fp`.
+The second line adds a new syntax from the file `console.syn`.
+This will be appended to the syntax in the standard `atari-fp` target.

 #### 2. Create a new syntax file